ShibamRoy9826/remime/README.md

 - An "--at" mode to set an alarm which would ring at a specific time
 - Configurable buttons
 - Custom keybindings
-- Rich Markdown integration, so that command line output looks more highlighted and beautiful
 - Nice quotes on top of clock border
 - Work on a lightweight alternative for the audio

 ## Known bugs 🐞
 - Hovering on Pause/Start button occasionally causes weird colors to show up
-- Doesn't backup breaks
+- Doesn't backup break timing

 ## Contributing 🤝